-After five days of being entangled in the Mediterranean, the Tunisian Ro-Ro ship Ulysse has been separated from the hull of Cyprus-flagged containership CLS Virginia, the Maritime Prefecture of the Channel and the Mediterranean informed.
+After five days of being entangled in the Mediterranean, the Tunisian Ro-Ro ship Ulysse has been separated from the hull of Cyprus-flagged containership CSL Virginia, the Maritime Prefecture of the Channel and the Mediterranean informed.

 The two ships have been fixed together since Ulysse rammed into the anchored boxship, some 28 kilometres north-west of Cape Corsica on Sunday, October 7.

 Several navy and antipollution ships have been dispatched to the scene to contain potential further pollution of the environment.
 An anti-pollution dam has been deployed along the boxship to curb the bunker spill from spreading.